-New leaks point to 'BlackBerry Z30' as new name of A10, compare BlackBerry 9720 to Q5 and Q10Alex Wagner - Deputy Managing Editor, News Desk
+New leaks point to 'BlackBerry Z30' as new name of A10, compare BlackBerry 9720 to Q5 and Q10Alex Wagner - Editorial Director of News and Content

 How does a nice pair of Friday afternoon BlackBerry leaks sound?
 Good?
 Good, because that's precisely what I've got for you.
 First up, it appears that we may finally have an official name for the BlackBerry A10 that's been popping up recently.
 Several official-looking tutorial videos that demonstrate the different features of the device have been uploaded to YouTube by Kris Simundson, who has listed the device as the "BlackBerry Z30."
 One of the tutorial videos can be found below.